 Another recent update to the FDA’s 510(k) premarket notification database suggests that AliveCor is inching closer and closer to its next volley of smartphone-connected ECG products.

-According to the agency, the digital health company received clearance related to its KardiaMobile platform, as well as something called the KardiaStation, on Friday.
+According to the agency, the digital health company received clearance related to its consumer KardiaMobile platform, as well as the clinician-facing KardiaStation, on Friday.
 The application for the device or devices was received in September of last year.

 AliveCor declined MobiHealthNews’ request for comment on the agency’s notification.
 However, the company has in the past been fairly forthcoming about its work on a second-generation KardiaMobile, a six-lead ECG that would also be compatible with users’ smartphones.
 AliveCor first teased this product in the days following Apple’s entry into the mobile ECG market, with interim CEO Ira Bahr sharing a bit more on the company’s upcoming products in February.

 “I think we’re going to do more in the next six months than we have in the last six years,” he said at the time.
 “That includes a certain hopefulness about the speed of FDA clearance, but we’ve got a bunch of things in the pipeline, including the six-lead product and an additional indication that we hope to be able to fully market in the first half of the year.”